-The activities and routines of recovery can seem stifling, especially while staying in the TRC.
+The activities and routines of recovery can seem stifling.
 The emotional flatness you experience during recovery may be explained by the following:

-- Many people feel particularly bored and tired 2 to 4 months \checkmark into recovery (during the period known as the "Wall"). - The recovery process that the body is going through may prevent you from feeling strong emotions of any kind. - Life feels less "on the edge" than it did when you were using substances.
+- Many people feel particularly bored and tired 2 to 4 months into recovery (during the period known as the "Wall"). - ✓ The recovery process that the body is going through may prevent you from feeling strong emotions of any kind. - ✓ Life feels less "on the edge" than it did when you were using substances.

-If this state of boredom and exhaustion persists in your new life after leaving the TRC, you're very vulnerable to relapse.
+If this state of boredom and exhaustion persists, you're very vulnerable to relapse.
 It is difficult to resist triggers and relapse justifications when your energy level is so low.

-Before being admitted to the TRC, how has boredom become a trigger for substance use?
+How has boredom become a trigger for substance use?